msobanjo/courseware/topics/markdown/modules/advanced/README.md

 This topic will go over some of the more advanced Markdown syntax and formatting.
 There's lots you can do with Markdown, so experiment beyond this brief introduction to it!

 ## Image Align
 As you saw in the last topic, we didn't dictate where we wanted our images to be displayed on the page.
+You'll be glad to hear that we are able to do this:
 ### Left Alignment
 To left align your images, you need to do the following:
 ```